wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search.md

 ### Search by application

-To search by the application to which the attack was sent or in which a vulnerability was found, use the `application:` or `app:` prefix (the former `pool:` prefix is still supported but not recommended).
+To search by the application to which the attack was sent, use the `application:` or `app:` prefix (the former `pool:` prefix is still supported but not recommended).

 The attribute value is the application name set on the **Applications** tab in the **Settings** section.
 For example: `application:'Example application'`.